ceruleanstreak/assets/README.md

 --node-key 0000000000000000000000000000000000000000000000000000000000000003 \
 --bootnodes=/ip4/137.184.162.190/tcp/30333/p2p/12D3KooWKo5oBjBbaE6qtH2jmw5pyL1Z6k9sFyiHKwTB7SjrCs6c

-#### you may want to purge the chain
-./target/release/node-template purge-chain

 #### This is how you create customSpec.json and customSpecRaw.json (Linux only)
 ./target/release/node-template build-spec --disable-default-bootnode --chain local > customSpec.json